shreyas7411/RM-Weights/README.md

 cnt1 = abs(sum(c)-w);
 cnt2 = abs(sum(c1)-w);
 ```
-evaluate the energy function for the constant-weight constraint $E$ (see Example III.2 in the paper) at the codewords c and c1, respectively.
+evaluate the energy function for the constant-weight constraint $E$ at the codewords c and c1, respectively.
 In `rm_sampling_matlab.m`, the line
 ```matlab
 su = su+exp(1)^((-1/width(g))*(abs(sum(c)-w)));
 ```
-is then used to obtain the random variable $X_{i,j}$ (see Section III.A of the paper).
+is then used to obtain the random variable $X_{i,j}$.

 These lines should be suitably modified for other constraints of interest.
 For example, for the no-consecutive-ones constraint, the code ```abs(sum(c)-w)``` will be replaced with ```length(strfind(c,[1 1]))```.